Café des Artistes: History

-The murals
+Murals

 The restaurant's famous murals, retained in the new restaurant's 2011 renovation, were painted by Howard Chandler Christy.
 Christy was a tenant of the building, Hotel des Artistes, until his death in 1952.
 There are six panels of wood nymphs, the first of which were completed in 1934.
 Other Christy works on display include paintings such as The Parrot Girl, The Swing Girl, Ponce De Leon, Fall, Spring, and the Fountain of Youth.